 “The Ascendance of Official Islams” Democracy and Security 13:4 (2018) with Michael Robbins

 “Islamic Political Activism among Israel’s Negev Bedouin Population,” British Journal of Middle Eastern Studies 44;3 (2017)

 “Islamic Political Activism in Israel,” Center for Middle East Policy Analysis No. 32, Brookings Institution (April 2014)

 “The Rise of Official Islam in Jordan,” Politics, Religion & Ideology 14:1 (2013) with Michael Robbins

 “Research Note: Documenting Saddam Hussein’s Iraq,” Contemporary Security Policy (Summer, 2011), Volume 32: Issue 2.

 “Islam, Domestic Politics, and International Relations,” International Studies Review 13:1 (January 2011)

 “Ideological Reorientation and Counterterrorism: Confronting Militant Islam in Egypt,” Terrorism and Political Violence, Vol. 20, Issue 4, 2008 with Lisa Blaydes

-“Conclusion,” with Adam Stulberg, in Emerging Technology and Strategic Stability (Routledge, Forthcoming, 2021), Eds.
+“Conclusion,” with Adam Stulberg, in Emerging Technology and Strategic Stability (Routledge, 2021), Eds.
 Neil Narang, Todd Sechser, and Caitlin Talmadge

 “Neoclassical Realism: Domestic Politics, Systemic Pressures, and the Impact on Foreign Policy since the Arab Spring” Routledge Handbook of International Relations in the Middle East (2019) with Thomas Juneau, Steven Lobell, and Norrin Ripsman